nickrusso42518/nots/tests/README.md

 from the network devices into structured data.
 Each test displays the structured data to stdout as JSON for troubleshooting and human validation.

-### Running tests
 The playbook called `tests/unittest_playbook.yml` automatically includes these task lists for execution.
 The tests are kept simple using static text input with bogus values to ensure the parsers function correctly.

-### Targeted testing
-If you only want to run a subset of unit tests, you can override the `TASKS` variable from the CLI using `-e` or `--extra-vars`.
-For example, to only test the IOS OSPF neighbor functionality, use this command:

-`ansible-playbook unittest_playbook.yml -e "TASKS=test_ios_ospf_neighbor.yml"`

-Since this string is a regex, quantifiers are supported.
-For example, to only test IOS-XR related filters, use this command:

-`ansible-playbook unittest_playbook.yml -e "TASKS=test_iosxr*"`
+Use the `make unit` target from the main `nots` directory to run unit tests.

-## Playbook tests
+## Integration tests
 Test the entire playbook for all supported platforms using mock data to simulate virtual devices.
 This is a faster and lower cost way to test the playbook compared to spinning up virtual devices.
 The test topology